 - Activity C, one day, can start after Activity A and B finish

-For clarity, let’s plot the required human resources’ daily availability against the resource allocation for each activity.
+Let’s plot the resources’ daily availability against the allocation of resources for each activity.

-- Activity A requires 16 hours of Roger’s time.
+- Activity A requires 16 hours of Roger’s time and the planned duration is 2 days.
 But Roger can work only four hours per day on this project.
-Moreover, the planned duration of Activity A is just two days.

 - Activity B requires four hours of Roger’s time.
 But Activity B partly coincides with Activity A.